Description

 Impact

 A buffer overflow occurs in the Linux kernel's caam crypto module when an HMAC key larger than the block size is supplied.
-The key is duplicated with kmemdup, which incorrectly reads additional bytes from the source buffer, allowing the resulting copy to overwrite adjacent memory.
-This memory corruption can compromise data integrity and potentially grant an attacker the ability to execute arbitrary code in kernel space, leading to full system compromise, or cause a denial of service by crashing the kernel.
+The key is duplicated with kmemdup, which incorrectly reads additional bytes from the source buffer, causing the resulting copy to overwrite adjacent memory.
+This memory corruption can compromise data integrity and potentially allow an attacker to execute arbitrary code in kernel space, leading to full system compromise, or cause a denial of service by crashing the kernel.
+The flaw manifests as a classic buffer overflow, involving CWE-125 (Out-of-bounds Read) and CWE-787 (Out-of-bounds Write).

 Affected Systems